ibm-cloud-docs/image-templates/import-image.md

 | Cloud-init | If the image that you are importing is cloud-init enabled, select this checkbox.
 If you are importing an image that is on a cloud-init enabled Windows operating system and you select this option, you cannot concurrently select **Your License**.
 If you are importing an encrypted image, this option is selected by default and not editable because your encrypted image must be cloud-init enabled. |
 | Encryption | If you are importing an image that you have encrypted with your own data encryption key by using the vhd-util tool, select this checkbox. |

-{: caption="Table 1.
-Values for importing a custom image from IBM Cloud Object Storage" caption-side="top"}
+{: caption="Values for importing a custom image from IBM Cloud Object Storage" caption-side="top"}

 The following table shows extra fields that are applicable only to importing encrypted images by using the  {{site.data.keyword.cloud_notm}} console.
 For more information about encrypted images, see [Using End to End (E2E) Encryption to provision an encrypted instance](/docs/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance).